-On August 31, 2020, CDG mobilized personnel and equipment to the site to conduct the Preliminary Investigation activities.
-Four soil borings were completed, and permanent groundwater monitoring wells were constructed in each boring.
+CDG mobilized personnel and equipment to the site to conduct the Secondary Investigation activities.
+Six soil borings were completed, and permanent groundwater monitoring wells were constructed in each boring.
 Soil samples were collected from two intervals in each soil boring.
-Groundwater sampling was conducted on September 10, 2020, following the installation of the monitoring wells.
+Groundwater sampling was conducted on April 29, 2024, following the installation of the monitoring wells.
+Based on the results of the groundwater sampling activities, COC concentrations were above the Initial Screening Levels (ISLs) in each of the seven sampled monitoring wells.